Elixir and Mox

 ExUnit.configure exclude: [:twitter_api]

-But you can still run the whole suite with the tests tagged :twitter_api if desired:
+But you can still run the whole suite including the tests tagged :twitter_api when you want them:

 mix test --include twitter_api